 Selecting this item lets you edit the source file that is currently displayed in the debug source display.
-See "Debug Source Display" on page 9-31.
+See "Debug Source Display" on page 9-33.
+This item is disabled (dimmed) if the window is in disassembly display mode.

 There are some rules for determining how the editor is invoked.
 The resource editor is expected to be a string, editorstring, that describes how to invoke the editor.
 The string may contain variable specifiers, which are composed of a % followed by another character.
 The variable specifiers are replaced by an appropriate value to create the editor string.
-The variable specifier characters are: Replaced by %.
+The variable specifier characters are:

+Replaced by %.
 That is, to get a %, use %%.